SidVedi/Hack2024/canshare.md

 - Active street
 - Research / simulation type

-This allows users to seamlessly move from browsing a strategy to training on that exact spot — Custom mode pre-populates with the full configuration.
+This allows users to seamlessly move from browsing a strategy to training on that exact spot — Custom mode pre-populates with the full configuration and the user can start training immediately.

 ---